Tech-Phantoms/community/README.md

 </h1>

 <h3 align="center">
-🎉 Welcome to Tech Phantoms community repo 🎉
+🎉 Welcome to the community repository for Tech Phantoms 🎉
 </h3>

 <br>